An Evidence-Based Approach to Montana’s Health Landscape

 DPHHS Relies on The Community Guide

-† This finding was updated and replaced by the 2012 CPSTF finding for Tobacco Use and Secondhand Smoke Exposure: Quitline Interventions.
+† This finding was updated and replaced by the 2012 Task Force finding for Tobacco Use and Secondhand Smoke Exposure: Quitline Interventions.

-‡ This finding was updated and replaced by the 2012 CPSTF finding for Tobacco Use and Secondhand Smoke Exposure: Smoke-Free Policies.
+‡ This finding was updated and replaced by the 2012 Task Force finding for Tobacco Use and Secondhand Smoke Exposure: Smoke-Free Policies.

 2 Montana Department of Public Health and Human Services.
-State Public Health Assessment 2012 (Draft).
-Available at http://www.astho.org/accreditation/montana-state-health-assessment/ .
-Accessed on October 18, 2017.
+Montana’s State Public Health Assessment 2012.
+Available at www.dphhs.mt.gov/publichealth/documents/StatePublicHealthAssessment2012.pdf.
+Accessed on March 20, 2012.

 3 Bjorsness DB, et al. Increasing Pneumococcal Immunizations Among People With Diabetes Using Patient Reminders.
 Diabetes Care 26:1943-1945.